swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 URLs also confer a host of additional benefits, including:

 - **Global addressability**:
-  You can navigate to package URLs from a browser or other networking clients
+  You can navigate to package URLs from a browser or other networking clients.
 - **Security**:
-  Requests are authenticated through existing TLS certificate infrastructure
+  Requests are authenticated through existing TLS certificate infrastructure.
 - **Naming authority**:
-  Control of package namespaces are a function of DNS resolution, which are adjudicated by [ICANN] and domain registrars
+  Control of package namespaces are a function of DNS resolution, which are adjudicated by [ICANN] and domain registrars.

 #### Dependency graph resolution